csci-182/fall2022/pages/_assignments/tutorial05.md

 ### Option 3: Keyframes

 #### 1. Uncomment the relevant CSS style blocks
-Inside of the your-task downloads folder, open 03-keyframes, and take a look at the HTML and CSS files to get oriented with them.
+Inside of the `your-task` downloads folder, open `03-keyframes`, and take a look at the HTML and CSS files to get oriented with them.
 Then, before making any changes to the code, preview the index.html page in your web browser.
 You should see one cloud moving from left to right.

-After previewing your webpage, uncomment the following two blocks of code lines inside your `styles.css`:
+After previewing your webpage, **uncomment** the following two blocks of code lines inside your `styles.css`:

 Inside of #cloud2:
 ```css